ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 - Add support for ANONYMOUS provider (on Android)
 - Attempted to handle merging of anonymous users
 - Allowed iOS pods to use latest
+- Android logo disabled due to possible bug in FirebaseUI

 ## 0.0.10
 - Update JS Firebase dependencies